j03m/j03mblog/js-exception-handling.md

 # Exception + Error handling in javascript

 The following will walk through the basics of exceptions and errors in javascript.
 Most of the article will go over the basics of structuring your code for errors in a sync/async world and go over some patterns and anti-patterns you should be aware of while writing js.
+I'm purposely NOT going to go into domains in this article as they're currently only available in node and I'd like this guide to be as generic as possible.

 ## I suppose the first thing you need to understand are basic problems with stack traces in js.